maurorodas/CompChem_Scripts/crossDocking/README.md

-# reDock: script for Redocking calculation
+# crossDock: script for cross-Docking calculation
-**reDock** is a bash script to perform a redocking calculation using several proteins and ligands, read the results and graph them.
+**crossDock** is a bash script to perform a cross-Docking calculation using several proteins and ligands, read the results and graph them.

-For now, the script performs the docking calculations and to obtain the RMSD for each ligand and his poses.
+The Script is almost finished, a better documentation is coming soon.

 ## Prerequisites

-**reDock** is a script that uses several third party software, you need have installed these packages:
+**crossDock** is a script that uses several third party software, you need have installed these packages:

 1. **[Pymol](https://pymol.org/2/)** to obtain the proteins, align and calculate RMSD
 2. **[Reduce](https://ambermd.org/AmberTools.php)** to add hydrogens, **Reduce** is part of **[Ambertools 21](https://ambermd.org/AmberTools.php)**